LDprg/smartauto/README.md

 a lot of thing will change, don't expect anything!

 THIS PROJECT ISN'T PRODUCTION READY IT'S TESTING ONLY.

+The frontend will get a rust based implementation.
+The current one is just for testing, since I focus more on the backend for now.

+# Contributions

+Any contributions hightly appricated.
+Just fork the repo and make a PR.
+If you have questions about a idea you want to implement create a issue first.

 # Planned features